Pedaling for a pint

 For more, see Red Cedar ride 'n' glide.Tyranena Brewing on the Glacial Drumlin State Trail in Lake Mills.
 This brewery is just a block off the 52-mile crushed limestone trail between Waukesha, just west of Milwaukee, and Cottage Grove, just east of Madison.

-It has a beer garden that offers live music on Fridays and Saturdays in summer, and in September, it hosts a popular Oktoberfest bike tour.
+It has a beer garden that offers live music on Fridays and Saturdays in summer.

 It's also only 10 miles from the Trek factory in Waterloo, which offers tours at 10 a.m. on Wednesdays.